-If a map service has a copyright built into it, the built-in copyright appears in the Copyright box by default.
-You can override the built-in copyright by typing a new copyright in the Copyright box.
-To restore the default copyright, delete the custom copyright that you entered.
+If a map service has a copyright built into it, the built-in copyright appears in the copyright box by default.
+You can override the built-in copyright by adding a new copyright in the copyright box.
+To restore the default copyright, remove the custom copyright that you entered.